tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 ### 7. Instructor Do: Asyncio (10 min)

-In this demonstrations, students will learn how to create asynchronous functions that do not block the dashboard from loading.
+In this demonstration, students will learn how to create asynchronous functions that do not block the dashboard from loading.

 Note that a complete explanation of asyncio is out-of-scope for this lesson, so refer students to the [official documents](https://docs.python.org/3/library/asyncio.html) and office hours if they want to learn more.